Annie Besant: Fabian Society 1885–1890

+Financial constraints meant that Besant closed down both Our Corner and The Link at the end of 1888.

-Besant was also involved in the London dock strike of 1889, in which the dockers, who were employed by the day, were led by Ben Tillett in a struggle for the "Dockers' Tanner".
+Besant was further involved in the London dock strike of 1889.
+The dockers, casual workers who were employed by the day, were led by Ben Tillett in a struggle for the "Dockers' Tanner".
 Besant helped Tillett draw up the union's rules and played an important part in the meetings and agitation which built up the organisation.
 She spoke for the dockers at public meetings and on street corners.
 Like the match-girls, the dockers won public support for their struggle, and the strike was won.

 Theosophy

-Besant was a prolific writer and a powerful orator.
-In 1889, she was asked to write a review for the Pall Mall Gazette on The Secret Doctrine, a book by H. P. Blavatsky.
+In 1889, Besant was asked to write a review for the Pall Mall Gazette on The Secret Doctrine, a book by H. P. Blavatsky.
 After reading it, she sought an interview with its author, meeting Blavatsky in Paris.
 In this way, she was converted to Theosophy.
-Besant's intellectual journey had always involved a spiritual dimension, a quest for transformation of the whole person.
-As her interest in theosophy deepened, she allowed her membership of the Fabian Society to lapse (1890) and broke her links with the Marxists.
+She allowed her membership of the Fabian Society to lapse (1890) and broke her links with the Marxists.

 In her Autobiography, Besant follows her chapter on "Socialism" with "Through Storm to Peace", the peace of Theosophy.
 In 1888, she described herself as "marching toward the Theosophy" that would be the "glory" of her life.
 Besant had found the economic side of life lacking a spiritual dimension, so she searched for a belief based on "Love".
 She found this in Theosophy, so she joined the Theosophical Society, a move that distanced her from Bradlaugh and other former activist co-workers.
 When Blavatsky died in 1891, Besant was left as one of the leading figures in theosophy and in 1893 she represented it at the Chicago World Fair.

 In 1893, soon after becoming a member of the Theosophical Society, she went to India for the first time.
 After a dispute the American section split away into an independent organisation.
 The original society, then led by Henry Steel Olcott and Besant, is today based in Chennai, India, and is known as the Theosophical Society Adyar.
 Following the split, Besant devoted much of her energy not only to the society but also to India's freedom and progress.
 Besant Nagar, a neighbourhood near the Theosophical Society in Chennai, is named in her honour.